 With ACT in lockdown until at least October 15th, the need to distribute food and hygiene boxes to ACT residents in isolation is critical.
-In response, an innovative ACT Food Drop solution has developed between Disaster Relief Australia and Volunteering ACT.
+In response, an innovative solution has developed between Disaster Relief Australia and the Canberra Relief Network.
 Small teams of Disaster Relief Australia volunteers are delivering 80 boxes per day to vulnerable members of the community.
-The first 9 days saw 800 boxes delivered to over 600 houses.
+In the first two weeks, DRA delivered 2225 boxes to 1050 locations across ACT.

-Many ACT residents are in isolation as a result of being identified as a close or casual contact of a positive COVID case.
-As a result, many members of the community are unable to shop for groceries.
-This is further impacted with reports of traditional “click and collect” services getting overwhelmed resulting in significant delays and cancellation of orders.
+Many ACT residents are in isolation after being identified as a close or casual contact of a positive COVID case.
+As a result, vulnerable members of the community are unable to shop for groceries.
+This is further impacted with reports of traditional “click and collect” services getting overwhelmed resulting in significant delays and cancelation of orders.

-Disaster Relief Australia is a volunteer workforce able to rapidly deploy disaster relief teams in the wake of natural disasters.
-Despite the many challenges of operating in a COVID-19 environment, during the first six months of 2021, DRA has deployed multiple large-scale operations across Australia.
+Disaster Relief Australia is a veteran led volunteer workforce able to rapidly deploy disaster relief teams in the wake of natural disasters.
+Despite the many challenges of operating in a COVID-19 environment, DRA has adapted to deploy multiple small and large scale operations across Australia.

 Each day is carefully planned, with routes for each vehicle carefully optimised in planning software to ensure the drops are as efficient as possible.
 The plans are uploaded to Google maps, giving each vehicle a map with waypoints for each drop, making it simple and easy to follow.
 All deliveries are contactless and in accordance with strict COVID guidelines.